darrylwest/pluggable-webapp/docs/system-diagram.md

 The in-memory database.
 It's the final destination for data storage and retrieval

+### S3/Spaces Storage

+The document store holds all uploaded documents and messages.

 ## **Interaction Flow (A Typical Request)**

 _The arrows on the diagram illustrate the lifecycle of a typical API request:_